KredeGC/BitStream/README.md

 ```

 ## Quaternion - smallest_three\<Q, BitsPerElement\>
-A trait that covers any quaternion type.<br/>
+A trait that covers any quaternion type in any order, as long as it's consistent.<br/>
 Takes a reference to the quaternion.

 The call signature can be seen below: